quantum-mob/QuantumPlaybook/README.md

    ];
   PacletSiteUpdate[ps];
   PacletInstall["Q3"];
-  PacletInstall["QuantumWorkbook"]
+  PacletInstall["QuantumPlaybook"]
  ]
 ```

-Note that along with QuantumWorkbook, it also installs the main application Q3 for your convenience.
+Note that along with QuantumPlaybook, it also installs the main application Q3 for your convenience.

 ## Update